JD Degree in California Overview

 Varied Course Offerings

 We will thoroughly prepare you to take on the subjects explored within the Bar exam, which include federal, criminal, property, civil, and financial law.
+We can support you with the bar admission to set you up for success in your legal profession.

 Since 1909, The San Francisco Law School has provided quality legal education to a diverse student body—many of whom also work full-time and have family responsibilities while earning their law degree.